 - Drawn to Life: The Next Chapter for the DS.
-Basically, all of the adorable animal characters in the village are killed, G-Rated style (they fade away).
+Basically, all of the adorable Raposa in the village are killed, G-Rated style (they fade away).
 One of the characters, named Mike, fades away last.
-The voice of Mike's sister Heather is heard asking the Creator, the god-like figure in the game, to bring her brother back, which at first seems like a Crowning Moment of Heartwarming.
-Then, her message changes and she was really trying to say, "God, just bring back my little brother to me."
-It is now revealed that Mike and Heather are actually humans, and the whole story with the village of cute animal things was all just a dream that Mike was having.
-It wasn't a regular dream, either; it turns out that Mike and his family were in a car crash, which killed his parents, injured his sister, and put him in a coma.
-Damn.
+The voice of Mike's sister Heather is heard asking the Creator, the god-like figure in the game, to bring her brother back, which at first seems like a Heartwarming Moment.
+Then her message changes and she was really trying to say, "God, just bring back my little brother to me."
+It is now revealed that Mike and Heather are actually humans, and the whole story with the village of cute animals was All Just a Dream that Mike was having.
+It wasn't a regular dream, either; it turns out that Mike and his family were in a car crash, which killed his parents, injured his sister, and put him in a coma. note

 - BIT.TRIP FATE is a pretty dark game compared to the other games in the series, but the ending takes the cake.
 Upon defeating the Final Boss, CommanderVideo Turns Red, gets into position... and rams himself into the boss, destroying it and killing himself.
 After the final point tally, CommandgirlVideo arrives at the site of the final battle, realizes what just happened, and sheds a Single Tear.

-- Sam And Max Freelance Police: The Devil's Playhouse is a comedy Lovecraft Lite that, while Darker and Edgier than the previous games, is still very lighthearted and playful.
+- Sam & Max: Freelance Police: The Devil's Playhouse is a comedy Lovecraft Lite that, while Darker and Edgier than the previous games, is still very lighthearted and playful.
 The ending involves Max being Killed Off for Real.

-- Conkers Bad Fur Day.
-After a humorous South Park styled adventure, Conker becomes King Of All The Lands.... but at a price: the people in his kingdom are all morons, and to make matters worse, his girlfriend, Berri, is dead.
-As for Conker himself, it's highly implied that he's spiraling towards a booze-filled self-destruction.
+- Conker's Bad Fur Day.
+After a humorous South Park styled adventure, Conker becomes King of All the Lands.... but at a price: the people in his kingdom are all morons, and his girlfriend, Berri, is dead with the implication that he might've had a chance to bring her back but didn't take it, and by the time he realizes it, it's too late.
+As for Conker himself, it's highly implied that he's spiraling towards booze-filled self-destruction.

 - In the original ending, things were a bit less... subtle.
 In the bar scene at the end, Conker was supposed to shoot himself in the head.
 The only reason this was changed was because the creators were planning on a sequel.